 The rubric is a proprietary, nine-part evaluation tool that helps manufacturer-designers determine the strengths of a new product early in the production process, before significant investment is made.
 It is also useful for evaluating competitive offerings.

 The rubric is based on the idea that design is a critical element in any product and drives desirability among all stakeholders.
 But design is only one of the nine evaluation criteria.
-Using the nine elements, a score is created for a product’s appeal to each of the following: children, parents, retailers and content creators.
+Using the nine elements, a score is created for a product’s appeal to children, parents, retailers and content creators.

 -